Prushka/codex-adapter/README.md

 ## Local Web Search

 Chat Completions has no standard hosted `web_search` tool, so the adapter exposes `web_search` to the upstream model as a synthetic function.

-When the upstream model makes a single `web_search` call, the adapter:
+When the upstream model emits only `web_search` calls, including parallel searches, the adapter:

 1. Emits the corresponding Responses `web_search_call` item for Codex.
 2. Runs the requested local search action.
-3. Appends the search result as a Chat Completions tool message.
+3. Appends each search result as a Chat Completions tool message in call order.
 4. Sends a follow-up Chat Completions request so Codex receives a completed turn.

+When the upstream model emits a mixed turn, such as `web_search`, `web_search`, and `exec_command` in the same assistant message, the adapter executes and caches the web searches but does not auto-follow-up immediately.
+Codex receives the `web_search_call` items and client tool calls, executes the client tools, then sends the full history back.
+The adapter replays the cached web-search results as Chat Completions tool messages alongside the client tool outputs so the upstream provider sees one coherent parallel tool-call turn.

 Supported search actions: